binkley/labs/dynafig/README.md

 pair values:

 * [`update(key,value)`](dynafig-core/src/main/java/lab/dynafig/Updating.java#L23)
-  updates a pair value or creates a new key-value pair if `key` is undefined
+  updates a pair value or throws `IllegalArgumentException` if `key` is undefined (TODO: should it create a new pair instead?)
 * [`update(entry)`](dynafig-core/src/main/java/lab/dynafig/Updating.java#L33)
   is a convenience to update from a map entry
 * [`updateAll`](dynafig-core/src/main/java/lab/dynafig/Updating.java#L45)